dmtrKovalenko/CV/content/about.md

 Hello again!
-My name is Dmitriy and I am software engineer from Ukraine.
-And I really love my work!
-You may know me by [public speaking](#talks), my [podcast](https://anchor.fm/goose-duck) or contributions to such cool open source projects like [Material-UI](https://material-ui.com), [Cypress.io](https://cypress.io), [react-native-community](https://github.com/react-native-community) and many more.
+My name is Dmitriy, and I am a software engineer who truly loves his work!
+You may know me by my [public speaking engagements](#talks) or my contributions to amazing open source projects such as [Material-UI](https://material-ui.com), [Cypress.io](https://cypress.io), [react-native-community](https://github.com/react-native-community), and many others.

+By the way now I am ~~actively~~ working on [fframes](https://fframes.studio/) – extremely fast declarive video creation framwork.

-Nice to meet you here and I hope you enjoy **the design** of this website.
+It's a pleasure to meet you here, and I hope you enjoy **the design** of this website.